bauerjs1/privateaim-helm/README.md

 ```

 If you had already added this repo earlier, run `helm repo update` to retrieve
 the latest versions of the packages.
-You can then run `helm search repo
-<alias>` to see the charts.
+You can then run `helm search repo flame` to see the charts.

 To install the <chart-name> chart: